On the Land

 In the 1830s Europeans landed on what is now Victoria, in south-eastern Australia, they arrived with flocks of sheep and colonised the rich grasslands that had been manicured for thousands of years by First Nations’ peoples.
 On the Land is the story of the Western Districts of Victoria as a microcosm of the Australian wool experience.
 It is the story of how the land was settled with sheep and offers deeper cultural and environmental critique of the Australian wool industry.

-By retelling the wool story, we have also sparked a new conversation about First Nations engagement in the industry, land management, animal welfare, environmental impact and the future of the industry.
+By retelling the wool story, we also sparked new conversations with First Nations communities, land management, animal welfare, environmental impact and the future of the industry.

-On the Land is a renewed Australian story that replaces the National Wool Museum’s 30-year-old Wool Harvest exhibition.
+On the Land was a renewed Australian story that replaced the National Wool Museum’s 30-year-old Wool Harvest exhibition.
 With a contemporary look and feel, updated interactives, renewed culturally relevant stories, this project was all about change.

-One of the most innovative parts of the exhibition is the deep care to listen to the stories of this land.
-Bringing various voices and stories into conversation about the past, present and future of this land delivers a uniquely rich experience.
+One of the most innovative parts of the exhibition was the deep care to listen to the stories of the land.
+Bringing various voices and stories into conversation about the past, present and future of the land delivered a uniquely rich experience.

 Today 99% of Victoria’s native grasslands have been lost, a story that is common throughout much of Australia.